convert

 -dither method apply error diffusion to image

--encipher filename convert plain pixels to cipher pixels
+-encipher filename convert plain pixels to cipher

 -encoding type text encoding type